Fredrik Saroea

 While you’re here: The green area Nygårdsparken, Bergen botanical garden, and the natural history collections at the University Museum of Bergen are all worth a visit.
 Also, find out what’s on in Bergen.

 Bertelsen has worked in the entertainment industry in Bergen for 20 years.
-A food and drink aficionado, she currently spends her days at the craft brewery 7 Fjell Bryggeri.
+As a food and drink aficionado, she currently spends her days at the craft brewery 7 Fjell Bryggeri.

 On a sunny day: Everyone knows that Bergen doesn’t have the most reliable weather.
 So when the sun comes out on a Saturday, it’s best to make the most of it in the city centre.
-This includes any or all of the following, regardless of the season and ideally all at once: lunch, beer, and ice cream.
+This includes any or all of the following, regardless of the season and ideally all at once: lunch, something good to drink, and ice cream.
 But bring your brolly, just in case!

 Explore charming neighbourhoods: Bergen is full of cute wooden buildings and cobbled streets.
 The most visited districts are Bryggen, Nøstet, and Klosteret.
 A lovely area is Indre Sandviken, with charming alleys, street art, and old houses.
 Try a waffle with Norwegian brown cheese at the kitsch but homely Bar Barista in Øvregaten, which is full of interesting old trinkets.
 In the evenings, the owner often plays music from his extensive vinyl collection.
 Stop at Bod 24, located in an old storage room in Sandviken, for a tasty lunch – especially recommended when you can sit outdoors on the pier.
 Close by you’ll find the friendly and down-to-earth water hole Dr. Wiesener.
 They are also well-known for their “raspeballer”, traditional Norwegian potato dumplings.